caiks/WBOT02/README.md

 	"logging_action_factor" : 10000000
 }
 ```
-It is similar to *model* 66 except that the mode is 10 instead of 9, there are 12 *events* per frame instead of 4, the *model* has 3 million *events*, partly in overflow, instead of half a million, and the active is non-cumulative.
+It is similar to *model* 66 except that the mode is 10 instead of 9, there are 12 *events* per frame instead of 4, the *model* has 3 million *events*, partly in overflow, instead of 0.5 million *events*, and the active is non-cumulative.
 Let us compare these two *models* -

 model|scales|mode|mode id|valency|domain|events|fuds|fuds per event per thrshld (at 1m)|mean length|std dev length|max length|skew|kurtosis|hyperskew|multiplier|notes
 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---